-You may think you can just register a domain name, but you need to do more than that.
-In order to get your website active on the internet, you need to host a website.
+You may think you can register a domain name, but you need to do more than that.
+To get your website active on the internet, you need to host a website.
 Web hosting is in charge of providing space on a web server to store your website files.

 With Bluehost, you can start a blog for $2.95 a month.
-You also get free domain registration, free SSL certificate included, and 1 click WordPress install.
+You also get free domain registration, free SSL certificate included, and one-click WordPress install.

 To set up your blog with Bluehost, check out my set up a step by step tutorial here.

 Bluehost also has 24/7 customer support if you have any issues.

 My other website runs on Bluehost, and I've always had a great experience with them.
 (And if you're wondering, Fitnancials runs on BigScoots because of my traffic, thus different hosting is needed).

 Instead of hiring a custom web designer that costs thousands of dollars, you can opt for a website theme instead. 🙂

 As of this writing, my blog uses a beautiful $75 theme, but I'm currently working with a blog designer to create a customized website because I'm ready for something unique with specific functionality.

 4. Pinterest templates